David Bitel (1 March 1952 - 20 August 2016)

 Ali Charif is a Registered Migration Agent

-Ali Charif came to Australia from Lebanon in 2001 on a student visa to study Bachelor of Business Administration at Central Queensland University.
+Ali Charif came to Australia from Lebanon on a student visa to study Bachelor of Business Administration at Central Queensland University.
 He initially developed interests in the Australian Migration Law when he successfully handled his own Immigration affairs by himself.
 Since then, he developed a passion for resolving complex Immigration issues.

 Ali joined Parish Patience Immigration Lawyers in June 2014 and was working as a Personal Assistant for the late Mr. David Bitel.
 Working closely with David, he gained a valuable experience and his interest in the Australian Migration Law grew and became very keen to learn about the laws and Regulations of the Australian Immigration system.

 He completed the Graduate Certificate in Australian Migration Law and Practice at Victoria University and graduated with Distinction.
-Ali also holds a Diploma of Accounting.

 Ali exceeds clients’ expectations by being an excellent listener, highly attentive for details and always excels in providing the best possible service to his clients.

 Ali interacts with clients from different backgrounds and can communicate fluently in English and Arabic.